d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

 - `src/runtime/runtime-regexp.cc:1425`: this is part of `RegExpReplace(Isolate, Handle, Handle, Handle)` function which is supposed to be called when executing `RegExp.prototype[Symbol.replace]`

     When testing via GDB, I could not seem to get into this function.
 Moreover, there is a comment mentioning this is a legacy implementation.
-Perhaps that is the reason why this line of code is unreachable.
+Perhaps, that is the reason why this line of code is unreachable.

 - `src/runtime/runtime-regexp.cc:1725`: this is part of `Runtime_RegExpSplit` function which is called when executing [`RegExp.prototype[ @@split ]`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/@@split#examples)

-    This could potentially work but require much effort since the value is controlled by the length of the string to be split.
+    This could potentially work but require much effort since the value is controlled by the length of the string to be splitted.

 - `src/runtime/runtime-regexp.cc:1849`: this is part of `Runtime_RegExpReplaceRT` which is called when executing [`RegExp.prototype[ @@replace ]`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/@@replace#examples)